Marketing Success Season is back

 When you send out an email series manually, the size of your staff limits the number of customers that you can reach.
 Would you be able to stay on schedule if your customer base suddenly doubled in size?
 What if it tripled?

-With email automation, customers automatically integrate into your system as soon as they perform any of the actions that you track.
 Their behavior tells your system what messages to send them next without any additional demands on your limited resources.